Can Infrared Light Therapy Relieve (and Heal) Knee Pain?

 How Long Do You Have to Continue Treatments?
 (Science-Based Answer)

-Most clinical studies have reported positive results after at least 4 weeks of treatments (at least twice a week), and many have continued to 8 weeks of LLLT treatment.
+Most clinical studies have reported positive results after at least 4 weeks of treatment (at least twice a week), and many have continued to 8 weeks of LLLT treatment.

 Is Infrared Therapy Safe for Knee Pain?